-Principles of Microeconomics and Public Policy
+ECON 101.
+Principles of Microeconomics

 This course studies issues of economic choice, economic efficiency, and social welfare.
 The course presents theories of consumer and producer behavior and shows how these theories can be used to predict the consequences of individual, business, and government actions.
-Topics covered include opportunity cost, supply and demand analysis, and price controls; consumer choice; production and cost; product pricing, market structure, monopoly power, and government regulation; and energy problems, resource conservation, and pollution.
+Topics covered include opportunity cost, the gains from trade, supply and demand analysis, and price controls; consumer choice; production and cost; product pricing, market structure, monopoly power, and government regulation; and energy problems, resource conservation, and pollution.
 This course is required of students who major in economics.

-Principles of Macroeconomics and International Trade
+ECON 102.
+Principles of Macroeconomics